-IAW AR 640-30 (dtd 6 Dec 2019) Para 8c.
-For GOs and promotable colonels only, the photograph will be taken digitally, in color, showing only head and shoulders, with the subject seated, the U.S. flag behind and to the officer's right side with the appropriate general officer's flag behind and to the officer's left side.
+IAW $\underline{AR\ 640-30}$ (dtd 6 Dec 2019) For GOs and promotable colonels only, the photograph will be taken digitally, in color, showing only head and shoulders, with the subject seated, the U.S. flag behind and to the officer's right side with the appropriate general officer's flag behind and to the officer's left side.
 Portraits will be the traditional chain of command variety without headgear.
 The digital image must be saved at a resolution that will produce a finished print of 8 x 10 inches and 300 dots per inch (DPI).
-Type the officers' full name, grade, and the date the photograph was taken in the body of an e-mail.

 - 1. Any award (including state awards) listed in the resume must be displayed on the accompanying official photo and must match the ORB. - 2.
-Awards listed on the resume, but not worn on photo or on the ORB will be removed from resume.

-- 3. Photo will not be published if awards worn on the photo do not match the ORB. - 4.
+Awards listed on the resume, but not worn on photo or on the ORB will be removed from resume. - 3.
+Photos will not be published if awards worn on the photo do not match the ORB. - 4.
 If new awards have been added to the resume or ORB, then a new photo must be taken to reflect the changes. - 5.
 Ribbons, should present a neat and clean appearance and must not be stretched, dated, worn-out, mutilated or faded. - 6.
 Army Service Uniform (ASU) lapel should not cover ribbons or decorations. - 7.
 Send official photo as a separate jpeg file when submitting a resume. - 8.
 Photo should be 8x10, digital and high resolution (300 dpi). - 9.
 Do not wear any awards, badges or devices not recognized on DA PAM 670-1.